jupyter-book/jupyter-book/_guide/06_faq.md

 The following are some common issues and questions that have arisen when building your textbook with Jekyll.

+## How can I update my fork of the repository?

+Sometimes this repository will get updates that you want to incorporate into a pre-existing course.
+If you want to pull in new changes, take the following
+steps:

+1. Add this repository as a "remote" on your local git repo:

+       git remote add upstream https://github.com/choldgraf/textbook-jekyll-template

+2. Pull in the latest changes from the remote repository into your local `gh-pages` branch:

+       git pull upstream master

+3. Resolve any merge conflicts that may arise.
+Make sure that you don't over-write any important files (e.g. anything in your `notebooks/` directory or in `_config.yml`)
+4. Push changes to your github repository:

+       git push

 ## Why isn't my math showing up properly?

 This site uses MathJax to render all math, with `$` denoting inline math,